harshbhati1/Professor-Rating-Predictor/README.md

 ## Files in This Repo
 ```
-├── project.ipynb       # All the code and analysis
+├── project.py     # All the code and analysis
 ├── project.pdf         # Presentation slides
 └── README.md          # You're reading it!
 ```